 SpaceX is Rapidly Deploying the StarLink Broadband Internet Satellites

-In the latter part of 2020, SpaceX Starlink satellite broadband internet service offered invitations to residents in the northern parts of the U.S. and some southern parts of Canada to be beta testers.
+In the latter part of 2020, SpaceX Starlink satellite broadband internet service began offering invitations to residents in the northern parts of the U.S. and some southern parts of Canada to be beta testers.
+As of April 2021, Starlink was providing beta-service to more than 12,000 people here in the U.S. and globally.

 This is just the beginning, but the advantages of the SpaceX Starlink satellite constellation are many.
 In the beginning, the SpaceX Starlink satellite beta testing area was limited to areas between 45 and 53 degrees latitude.
 The Starlink beta is currently being expanded to a larger area.